NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 Now that you have processed a video file, you’ll learn how to host that file using [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
 CloudFront is a CDN which accelerates the delivery of your video content.

 If you would like to stream the file directly, you would need to make a public S3 bucket.
 In a typical scenario, you’d prefer that these resources be guarded and connected to securely.
-Moreover, CloudFront is an edge based platform which can deliver your content securely.
+Moreover, CloudFront is an edge based platform that can deliver your content securely.

 There are many configuration options, but let’s get started by making a new CloudFront distribution.
-We’ll go through the more common configurations settings.
+We’ll go through the more common configuration settings.

 1. Navigate to your Amazon CloudFront console.
 2. Click _“Create Distribution”_